ashoksteelers12/TAMUSportsWebApp/README.md

 ## Warnings
-The basketball roster contains stats from all seasons the player has played uptill the most current, while the football roster has just the current season.
+The basketball roster contains stats from all seasons the player has played uptill the most current.
+In contrast, the football roster contains the stats of the most recent (in this case 2019) season.
 This was how the Python sportsreference library gathered the information for each, which differed.
 But both is uptill or for the most recent season.

 ## Possible Upgrades in the Future
 - Web scrape instead of relying on a Python library